navidrome/navidrome/README.md

 having its own music library like the original [Subsonic application](http://www.subsonic.org), it interacts directly with your iTunes library.

-The main goals for this project are:
+The project's main goals are:
 * Full compatibility with the available [Subsonic clients](http://www.subsonic.org/pages/apps.jsp)
 * Use all metadata from iTunes
 * Update play counts, last played dates, ratings, etc..  on iTunes